LinkedIn data

 • Compute the share of skills that belong to the AI skill group out of the top skills in the selected entity.

-Interpretation: The AI skill penetration rate signals the prevalence of AI skills across occupations, or the intensity with which LinkedIn members utilize AI skills in their jobs.
+Interpretation: The AI skill penetration rate signals the prevalence of AI skills across occupations, or the intensity with which LinkedIn members utilise AI skills in their jobs.
 For example, the top 50 skills for the occupation of “Engineer” are calculated based on the weighted frequency with which they appear in LinkedIn members’ profiles.
-If four of thes skills that engineers possess belong to the AI skill group, then this measure indicates that the penetration of AI skills is estimated to be 8% among engineers (i.e. 4/50).
+If four of the skills that engineers possess belong to the AI skill group, then this measure indicates that the penetration of AI skills is estimated to be 8% among engineers (i.e. 4/50).

 Relative AI skills penetration